ShiftLeftSecurity/overflowdb/README.md

 **Simple classes and schema**: all nodes/edges are *specific to your domain* rather than *generic with arbitrary properties*.
 This way we get a strict schema and don't waste memory on `Map` instances.
 On the flip side, you need to provide your domain-specific
 `[Node|Edge]Factories` to instantiate them.
 These can be auto-generated though, and we may provide a codegen in future.
-As of today, TinkerPop3 is the only query language to interact with the graph.
-TinkerPop returns generic `Vertex|Edge` instances, but if you want to access their properties in a type-safe way (`person.name` rather than `vertex.property("NAME")`, you can cast them to your specific node|edge based on their label.

 **Overflow**: for maximum throughput and simplicity, OverflowDB is designed to run on the same JVM as your main application.
 Since the memory requirements of your application will likely vary over time, OverflowDB dynamically adapts